MarkFSkinner/weather-app-react-redux/README.md

-# weather-app-react-redux
+# Weather App (React/Redux)
-Weather App made using React &amp; Redux
+A React/Redux weather app made using the OpenWeatherMap API Part of the freeCodeCamp front end developer curriculum